 At times, the Plan or the Claims Administrator (UHC) may need information from you.
-You agree to furnish the Plan and/or the Claims Administrator (UHC) with all information and proofs that are reasonably required regarding any matters pertaining to the Plan including eligibility and Benefits.
-If you do not provide this information when requested, it may delay or result in the denial of your claim.
+You agree to furnish the Plan and/or the Claims Administrator (UHC) with all information and proofs that are reasonably required

 By accepting Benefits under the Plan, you authorize and direct any person or institution that has provided services to you, to furnish the Plan or the Claims Administrator (UHC) with all information or copies of records relating to the services provided to you.
 The Plan or the Claims Administrator (UHC) has the right to request this information at any reasonable time as well as other information concerning your eligibility and Benefits.
 This applies to all Covered Persons, including Enrolled Dependents whether or not they have signed the enrollment form.